note

 Sunlight 101

-Sunlight will always benefit terrarium plants because it is natural light.
+Sunlight will always be better for terrarium plants because it is natural light.
 Though it can also be deadly if the plants are placed in the wrong spot for a long enough time.

 Different plants will also have different lighting needs.
 Some prefer bring light, others like shade.
 But generally figuring out the lighting needs of a terrarium is simple, and all you need to do is a few google searches about the plants inside and you’ll have what you need.